MelJan/PyDeep/README.md

 News
 ''''''''''''''''''''''''''''''''''''''''''''''''''''
-- Auto encoder module added including denoising, sparse, contractive, slowness AE's
-- Unittests added, examples
-- tutorials added

-- Upcoming (mid-term): Feed Forward neural networks will be added
+- Feed Forward neural networks will be added

-- Future: MDP integration
 - Future: Deep Boltzmann machines will be added
-- Future: RBM/DBM in tensorFlow
+- Future: RBM/DBM in tensorFlow / PyTorch

 Features index
 ''''''''''''''''''''''''''''''''''''''''''''''''''''